hugojosefson/ubuntu-install-scripts/README.md

 # Install scripts, for Ubuntu

-_Install scripts for various things I like to install on a fresh Ubuntu._
+_Install scripts for various things I like to install on a fresh Ubuntu virtual machine._

-They save some keystrokes :) Use the `all*` commands to save even more!

-Always a Work-in-progress.
+Do note, that most settings are for how I like them inside virtual machines, so not likely to be appropriate for your main install!
 Happy testing!

 ## Download and run